 The Interior Design program provides a progressive professional education focused on positively impacting the human condition within the built environment.
 Our mission is to facilitate an academic culture committed to teaching, creative discovery, research, and service where students and faculty are inspired to engage complex issues and envision creative design solutions addressing the unique problems of our time.

+The four-year Bachelor of Arts in Interior Design degree offered at the School of Design and Construction is accredited by the Council of Interior Design Accreditation (CIDA).
+Graduates are prepared to enter professional practice and make meaningful contributions from day one.
 Along the way, you will be immersed in an experiential based curriculum featuring the design studio.
 This collaborative and creative environment seeks to understand what makes great design and how to create it.
 Supportive coursework provides a broad foundation of design and construction along with disciplinary focus in materials, lighting, history, practices, and theory.

 You will learn on your feet, with opportunities for travel and study tours, community engagement, job shadows and internships.
 Unique to Interior Design is the Senior Experience: offerings include study abroad in Italy, professional internship, or community-based studio.
 Many interior design students choose to minor in one of the allied SDC disciplines, expanding their options for practice and graduate education.

 The backbone of the interior design curriculum is the studio experience.
 First-year projects focus on applying the basic elements and principles of design in two and three dimensions.
 The second year focuses on residential and small commercial design along with technical courses such as materials.
 Upper-division courses continue to merge design with technical issues through a variety of projects ranging from residential spaces to large commercial firms.